 Usually, XSS vulnerability occurs when there are untreated inputs and bad cookie usage.
 Let us take a case scenario of what happened on Myspace:

 A MySpace user found an XSS vulnerability on the site and wrote a payload called “Samy Worm”.
 This payload was a stored XSS, which was first uploaded on his profile.
 When a user visited his infected profile, then the visitors saw the following text: “but most of all, Samy is my hero.”
-Meanwhile, the vulnerability was able to copy itself to the victim’s profile, and the infection of “Samy Worm” continued to spread without being stopped.
-Thecreator had found it funny until his house was surrounded by police, and he was arrested.
+Meanwhile, the vulnerability managed to replicate itself onto the victim's profile, allowing the "Samy Worm" infection to persist and spread unhindered.
+The creator had found it funny until his house was surrounded by police, and he was arrested.

 Samy wasn’t targeted at executing any serious damage, but we have seen the ramifications that can be caused by XSS attacks.